wamae-ndiritu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Displaying the content of 2 files simulatenously
 4. Last lines of a file
 `tail filename` can be used to get the last 10 lines of the file named `filename`
+5. I'd prefer the first ones actually
+Similary to `tail` command, we can also use `head` command to list the first 10 lines of a file.